 The 1895 Japanese Map Book – A Conclusion Based on the Evidence

 The above publication represents the true territorial limits of Japan as of 1895.
 It is quite an accurate map book using modern cartographic techniques (ie appended maps) for remote islands.
 All of Japan’s regions are accounted for.
 In addition, Japan’s minor outlying islands such as the Bonin Islands and Ryukus are on the last map.
 Also included was recently annexed Taiwan.
 Some of the tiny island groups are almost 1000 kms away from Japan’s main island but were consistently included on national maps of Japan during the late 19th Century.

 Takeshima (Ulleungdo) and Matsushima (Dokdo) can be seen on the overall map of Japan’s surrounding waters.
 However, these islands are not drawn as part of any region or prefecture of Japan.
 The only natural conclusion is Japan as a nation did not include either Takeshima or Matsushima as part of Japan around the turn of the 20th Century.
-There are no less than four pages of Japanese historical maps both national and regional that show Japan continually excluded Ulleungdo and Dokdo from what defined Japan’s boundary.
-These maps can be seen on the following links: maps1 maps2 maps3 maps 4.
+There are no less than four pages of Japanese historical maps both national and regional that show Japan continually excluded Ulleungdo and Dokdo from what defined Japan’s boundary. .